nebulab/playbook/personal-growth/fridays.md

 ## Demo Fridays

-Every two months, we host a Demo Friday.
+Every three months, we host a Demo Friday.
 We all get on a video call and present our work to the company in a series of 5-minute lightning talks.
 If needed, your mentor will help you prepare for this demo, but as a rule of thumb keep it simple and you'll be fine!

 Demo Fridays are recorded in case anyone was not able to attend but still wants to know what the rest of the team is up to.

+To know when the next Demo Friday will be hosted, please take a look at your Nebulab calendar.
+You should find a recurring event shared with everyone in the company.

 ## Reconciling client work and Friday time